FSU Biology - Biology In London

 Fees:

-The fees for 2025 have not been finalized yet.
+The fees for 2026 have not been finalized yet.
 But they will include:

 • Housing

-• Full time academic and administrative support
+• Full-time academic support

 Donate to the scholarship fund to help support furture students.
 If If you are fortunate enough to be on the other side of the financial equation, we have established a scholarship fund to help students cover the costs of studying abroad, the Biology in London Scholarship Fund.
 This is a needs-based fund to make it possible for motivated students to participate who might otherwise not be able to.
 For more information go to https://give.fsu.edu/fund/f09466